PythonDockerPrometheusGrafanaNginxMySQL

 Five services running together via Docker Compose, each with a single responsibility.
 The Flask app exposes a /metrics endpoint that Prometheus scrapes on a schedule.
 Grafana connects to Prometheus as a data source and loads pre-provisioned dashboards automatically at startup.
 Nginx sits in front of Flask handling all external HTTP routing.
 MySQL provides persistent storage for application data.

-No manual dashboard setup required — everything provisions itself from config files on first boot.
+No manual dashboard setup required.
+Everything provisions itself from config files on first boot.
 One command brings the entire stack up.

 Services